awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 An [AWS::Serverless::Api](#sam-resource-api) resource should be used to define and document the API using OpenApi, which provides more ability to configure the underlying Amazon API Gateway resources\.

+We recommend that you use AWS CloudFormation hooks or IAM policies to verify that API Gateway resources have authorizers attached to them to control access to them\.

+For more information about using AWS CloudFormation hooks, see [Registering hooks](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/registering-hook-python.html) in the *AWS CloudFormation CLI user guide* and the [apigw\-enforce\-authorizer](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/hooks/python-hooks/apigw-enforce-authorizer/) GitHub repository\.

+For more information about using IAM policies, see [Require that API routes have authorization](https://docs.aws.amazon.com/apigateway/latest/developerguide/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-require-authorization) in the *API Gateway Developer Guide*\.

 ## Syntax<a name="sam-resource-api-syntax"></a>

 To declare this entity in your AWS Serverless Application Model \(AWS SAM\) template, use the following syntax\.